Di-G/dailyspendpwa/CONFLICT_RESOLUTION.md

 1. User signs in → `useRealtimeSync` hook triggers
 2. Local and remote data are fetched
 3. `analyzeDataConflicts()` compares datasets
+4. **Special case**: If no local data exists but online data is available, automatically download all online data
-4. If conflicts exist, dialog is shown
+5. If conflicts exist between local and online data, show conflict resolution dialog
-5. User selects resolution method
+6. User selects resolution method (if dialog is shown)
-6. `applyConflictResolution()` processes the choice
+7. `applyConflictResolution()` processes the choice
-7. Data is synchronized locally and remotely
+8. Data is synchronized locally and remotely
-8. UI is updated to reflect changes
+9. UI is updated to reflect changes

 ### Conflict Detection Logic
 ```typescript